Labor unions in the United States

-Labor unions in the United States are organizations that represent workers in many industries recognized under US labor law since the 1935 enactment of the National Labor Relations Act.
-Their activity today centers on collective bargaining over wages, benefits, and working conditions for their membership, and on representing their members in disputes with management over violations of contract provisions.
-Larger trade unions also typically engage in lobbying activities and electioneering at the state and federal level.
+Labor unions represent United States workers in many industries recognized under US labor law since the 1935 enactment of the National Labor Relations Act.
+Their activity centers on collective bargaining over wages, benefits, and working conditions for their membership, and on representing their members in disputes with management over violations of contract provisions.
+Larger labor unions also typically engage in lobbying activities and electioneering at the state and federal level.

-Most unions in the United States are aligned with one of two larger umbrella organizations: the AFL–CIO created in 1955, and the Change to Win Federation (current Strategic Organizing Center) (SOC) which split from the AFL–CIO in 2005.
+Most unions in the United States are aligned with one of two larger umbrella organizations: the AFL-CIO created in 1955, and the Change to Win Federation (Strategic Organizing Center or SOC) which split from the American Federation of Labor-Congress of Industrial Organizations (AFL–CIO) in 2005.
 Both advocate policies and legislation on behalf of workers in the United States and Canada, and take an active role in politics.
 The AFL–CIO is especially concerned with global trade issues.

 The percentage of workers belonging to a union (or total labor union "density") varies by country.
-In 2021 it was 10.3% in the United States, compared to 20.1% in 1983.
-There were 14.012 million members in the U.S. in 2021, down from 17.7 million in 1983.
-Union membership in the private sector has fallen to 6.1%, one fifth that of public sector workers, at 33.9% (2021).
-Over half of all union members in the U.S. lived in just seven states (California, New York, Illinois, Pennsylvania, Washington, New Jersey, Ohio), though these states accounted for only about one-third of the workforce.
-From a global perspective, in 2016 the US had the fifth lowest trade union density of the 36 OECD member nations.
+In 2024 it was 9.4% in the United States, compared to 20.1% in 1983, the first year with data suitable for comparison.
+There were 14.3 million members in the U.S. in 2022, down from 17.7 million in 1983.
+Union membership in the private sector has fallen to 6.0%, one fifth that of public sector workers, at 33.1% (2022).
+From a global perspective, in 2016 the US had the fifth lowest labor union density of the 36 OECD member nations.